JaneliaSciComp/peeling/README.md

 -y, --cyto    Annotation_cyto file directory including filename

--s, --save    Save the data retrieved from UniProt, true if specified
+-a, --cache    Save the data retrieved from UniProt on the local computer, true if specified